Toggle: English / Spanish

 Your doctor may suggest treatment with glucocorticoids (such as prednisone) which are given along with other medicines that slow down the immune response.

 These medicines may cause serious side effects.
-You should carefully discuss your treatment plan with your doctor.
+Talk to your doctor about your treatment plan.

 Support groups with others who suffer from similar diseases may help patients and their families learn about their diseases and adjust to the changes associated with the treatment.